Bhardev

 Bhardeu is a village and former Village Development Committee that is now part of Konjyosom Rural Municipality in Province No. 3 of central Nepal.
 At the time of the 1991 Nepal census it had a population of 1,746 in 310 individual households.

-Bhardeu is a small village located in Lalitpur district, Bagmati zone Nepal.
-The people are mostly Tamang (apx.65%) and Newar (apx.25%).
+Bhardeu is a small village located in Lalitpur district, in the Bagmati zone of Nepal.
+The people are mostly Tamang (apx.
+65%) and Newar (apx.
+25%).
 The main languages spoken are Tamang and Nepali.
 Most of the people raise crops and livestock.
 Foreign remittances are also economically significant.

 Bhardeu VDC is 22 km south from ring-road Satdobato.
-There is also bus service from Pyangaun, Chapagaun or from Lagankhel up to LELE Saraswoti Kunda station.
+There is also bus service present from Pyangaun, Chapagaun or from Lagankhel up to LELE Saraswoti Kunda station.